di-effe/catppuccin/README.md

 ## Applets

-This theme doesn´t have a launcher and powermenu modules configured in Polybar, but you can configured a new keybindings to launch some Rofi applets.
+This theme doesn´t have a launcher and powermenu modules configured in Polybar, but you can configured a few keybindings to launch some Rofi applets.

 For example you could add these to your `config.toml`